Biltmore Challenge Endurance Ride

 VET DECISIONS ARE FINAL!

-FIT TO CONTINUE
+FIT TO CONTINUE:

-• The equine must be metabolically stable.
+• The equine must be metabolically stable, sufficient to demonstrate fitness to continue.

 • Any soreness or wounds that affect equine’s ability to go on may be cause for non-completion.

-• An equine may not have received medical treatment by a vet or layman prior to final exam.
-An equine must not require treatment for a soundness or metabolic problem.
+• An equine must not be in need of medical treatment for a soundness or metabolic problem.
 An equine that a ride veterinarian advises should be treated, but treatment is refused by rider or owner, shall be considered in the same light as a equine that has been treated and disallowed completion.

-©2011 PCC
+©2016 PCC